Dr. Matthew Paldy, PhD, LP

 Why Emotional Distance Develops Over Time

 Emotional distance is rarely sudden.
-It usually develops through repeated micro-experiences of misattunement—moments where one partner reaches for connection and the response feels insufficient, distracted, or emotionally unavailable.
+It typically develops through repeated micro-experiences of misattunement—moments where one partner reaches for connection and the response feels limited, distracted, or emotionally unavailable.

-Over time, both partners begin adapting: one may reduce emotional expression, while the other may reduce emotional availability.
+Over time, both partners adapt to this pattern: one may reduce emotional expression to avoid disappointment, while the other may reduce emotional availability to avoid pressure or overwhelm.
 What emerges is a stable but painful equilibrium of disconnection.

 Emotional Intimacy vs. Functional Intimacy

 Many couples maintain strong functional intimacy while experiencing significant emotional distance.
-This split is often what leads partners to seek therapy even when “nothing is technically wrong.”
+This split often leads couples to seek therapy even when "nothing is technically wrong," but something essential feels absent.

 The Role of Conflict in Emotional Disconnection

-Repeated unresolved conflict can erode emotional intimacy over time.
-When repair does not occur after disagreements, couples begin to associate emotional expression with danger rather than connection.
+Repeated unresolved conflict gradually erodes emotional intimacy.
+When repair does not follow rupture, partners begin to associate emotional expression with danger rather than connection.

-These patterns often overlap with conflict cycles in couples .
+These patterns often overlap with couples conflict cycles .

 Rebuilding Emotional Intimacy in Therapy

-Couples therapy focuses less on “better communication” and more on restoring emotional accessibility.
-This involves slowing down reactive cycles, increasing reflective capacity, and rebuilding a sense that emotional expression will be received rather than defended against.
+Couples therapy focuses less on "better communication skills" and more on restoring emotional accessibility.
+This involves slowing reactive cycles, increasing reflective capacity, and rebuilding the expectation that emotional expression will be received rather than defended against.

-Over time, couples can shift from managing each other to actually experiencing each other again.
+Over time, couples often shift from managing each other to experiencing each other again in a more emotionally present way.

 When Emotional Disconnection Becomes Clinically Significant